-It all started with a call from Revolt.
-The merchandiser had big news to share—they were leading a new campaign for MrBeast, and our studio would be designing and developing the storefront where his immense fanbase would shop.
+It all started with a call from a media & TV company.
+Their merchandiser had big news to share—they were leading a new campaign for MrBeast, and our studio would be designing and developing the storefront where his immense fanbase would shop.

 With MrBeast's almost 200 million followers across social channels, we knew Vercel could handle traffic, but we had never handled as much as MrBeast would bring.

 However, keeping the site up alone wasn’t enough.
 We needed to give every visitor a delightful shopping experience.
 That meant a top-notch experience in terms of both design and performance, with fun mini-games to make it feels like a MrBeast video.
 Most importantly, it had to direct users to buy.

 Rely on the fastest frontend platform during peak traffic.

 Chat with an expert to learn how Vercel can support your own fast, dynamic site.